bilani/CADER/README.md

 ---

-## Installing Additional Libraries
+## Installation of additional libraries

 This project depends on several libraries from the [Boost project](https://www.boost.org/).
-To install the required dependencies on a Debian system, run
+To install the required dependencies on a Debian system, run the following command:

 `sudo apt-get install libboost-program-options-dev libboost-log-develop`